 So, there you have it.
 Your system junk is all clean.
 You can also do the same with the other folders for you to make sure that you are really freeing up a lot of space on your RAM.

+So there you have it.
+That is how you can force quit on your Mac.
+All you have to do from here is find which of the following method that we have shown you will best fit for your Mac.
 And also, you must always keep in mind that you need to clean up your Mac every now and then.
 This way, you will be able to prevent any applications from being frozen or completely unresponsive.
 So go ahead and use the iMyMac PowerMyMac and we assure you that your Mac will be as good as new.